WPBeginner

 <?php } ?>

-Viewing Reports on Google Analytics Website
+Viewing Reports in Google Analytics

-Google Analytics is capable of showing you a treasure of data collected from your stats.
+Google Analytics is capable of showing you a treasure trove of data collected from your stats.
 You can view this data by visiting your Google Analytics dashboard.

 You will see the built-in Google Analytics reports in the left column.
-Each section is divided into different tabs and clicking on a tab will expand it to show more options.
+Each section is divided into different tabs, and clicking on a tab will expand it to show more options.

-Making the Most out of Google Analytics
+Making the Most Out Of Google Analytics

 Google Analytics is an incredibly powerful tool with tons of awesome features.
-Some of them are quite obvious and easy to use, others require some additional setup.
+Some of them are quite obvious and easy to use, while others require some additional setup.

 Here are some of the resources that will help you make the most out of Google Analytics reports.